Saumya40-codes/LogsGO/README.md

 3. At regular intervals, logs are flushed to:
  - Local store (BadgerDB)
  - Then to S3-compatible object store (e.g., AWS S3, MinIO)
-4. Queries traverse through each store using a `.next()` chain until results are found.
+4. Queries traverse through each store using a `.next` store in chain until results are found.

 ---